 There are so many details that the groom has to remember that quite often they do not take the time to plan what they are going to say when it's time for them to make their speech.
 However this is one of the traditional highlights of a marriage celebration and deserves to be given some careful thought to planning it well.

 Where to begin?
 Take a trip down memory lane and recall the significant events that lead up to your decision to get married.
 Collect all of the photographs, notes and other items that are related to you and your partner.
 Then organize everything into a timeline from the day you met to your wedding day.
 Now think about what funny things have happened to the two of you.
 Write down the significant dates and events and a description of each.
 Now you have the basis of your groom’s speech.
-It’s not necessary to tell your wedding guests every detail, but wedding guests like to know how you met and why you decided to get married.
+It’s not necessary to tell your guests every detail, but they like to know how you met and why you decided to get married.

-In general your wedding guests will be expecting you to share your feelings about being a newlywed, and thoughts about your commitment to your new partner.
+In general your guests will be expecting you to share your feelings about being a newlywed, and thoughts about your commitment to your new partner.
 Of course you will express your thanks to your parents, family members and friends.

 But they also want to hear something interesting and entertaining, because this is a celebration.
 But most people shy away from public speaking, because it's not easy to hold everyone’s interest and attention.